 Pot Bellied Pig: our new neighbours make good coffee

-Although Rathmines isn't deprived of nice cafes and restaurants, it is always exciting to see a new place opening in our neighbourhood.
-For weeks this winter, we had been walking past Pot Bellied Pig, quite excited about the beautiful front window and its monochrome tiles.
+While Rathmines isn't deprived of nice cafes and restaurants, it is always exciting to see a new place opening in our neighbourhood.
+For several weeks this winter, we had been walking past a new place called Pot Bellied Pig, quite excited about the beautiful front window and its monochrome tiles.

-When it finally opened mid-March, we were eager to pay a visit to our new neighbour as soon as possible.
-On March 25th, a very sunny Saturday in Dublin, we finally discovered the inside of the Pig: a long room with a tropical/retro vibe, pretty different to all the hipster industrial coffee places you usually find around Dublin.
+When it finally opened, we were eager to pay a visit to our new neighbour as soon as possible.
+On March 25th, a very sunny Saturday in Dublin, we finally discovered the inside of the Pig: a long room with a tropical/retro vibe, pretty different to all the hipster industrial coffee places you find around Dublin.